p0n1/epub_to_audiobook/README.md

 ### Piper TTS

 For installation-related issues, please refer to the [Piper TTS](https://github.com/rhasspy/piper) repository.
 It's important to note that if you're installing `piper-tts` via pip, [only Python 3.10](https://github.com/rhasspy/piper/issues/509) is currently supported.
 Mac users may encounter additional challenges when using the downloaded [binary](https://github.com/rhasspy/piper/issues/523).
 For more information on Mac-specific issues, please check [this issue](https://github.com/rhasspy/piper/issues/395) and [this pull request](https://github.com/rhasspy/piper/pull/412).

+Also check [this](https://github.com/p0n1/epub_to_audiobook/issues/85) if you're having trouble with Piper TTS.

 ## Related Projects